mindsharelabs/subscribr/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allows WordPress users to subscribe to email notifications for new posts, pages, and custom types, filterable by taxonomies.
+Allows WordPress users to subscribe to notifications for new posts, pages, and custom types, filterable by taxonomies.

 == Description ==

 Allows WordPress users to subscribe to email notifications for new posts, pages, and custom types, filterable by taxonomies.
+The plugin supports tons of actions and filters too!
+Documentation will be coming soon.

 == Installation ==